Ironvest/split-face-id-simulator/README.md

 4. **Security Through Obscurity**: Since the complete model isn't stored on either the edge device or the server alone, it becomes more difficult for attackers to extract or reverse engineer the model.

-## Next Steps
+## 🚀 Next Steps

-The demo could be enhanced with the following features:

-1. **Network Analysis**:
+1. **Optimization**
-   - Add bandwidth usage metrics to compare data transmission between split and full-server approaches
-   - Implement simulated network latency to demonstrate real-world performance
-   - Visualize data compression ratios of feature maps vs. original images

-2. **Security Demonstrations**:
-   - Add visualization of privacy preservation by attempting to reconstruct original images from feature maps
-   - Implement attack simulations to demonstrate the security benefits of split architecture
-   - Add encryption layer for feature map transmission

-3. **Performance Optimizations**:
    - Implement quantization of feature maps for reduced bandwidth
+   - Explore different encoding/compression methods for the intermediate representations
    - Add support for batched processing

-   - Explore different split points in the network architecture
+2. **Security & Privacy**
+   - Add visualization of privacy preservation by attempting to reconstruct original images from feature maps
+   - Implement encryption layer for feature map transmission

-4. **User Experience**:
+3. **User Experience**
    - Add real-time webcam support for live demonstrations
    - Implement face detection pre-processing
    - Add support for comparing multiple face embeddings
-   - Include face verification/matching demonstrations

-5. **Educational Features**:
+4. **Educational Features**
    - Add interactive explanations of each processing stage
-   - Visualize attention maps and layer activations
    - Include performance metrics and system resource usage statistics

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.